Homelessness Facts

 Additional research and studies can be found below:

-National Alliance to End Homelessness - The State of Homelessness in America Report 2016
+National Alliance to End Homelessness - State of Homelessness: 2023 Edition

 Additional Information and Resources